Visualization of defect-induced interband proximity effect at the nanoscale: Results

 With the above illustration, we are able to explain our experimental tunneling spectra for different SFTs.
 The spectra of three representative SFTs are shown in Fig.~\ref{fig:different interband coupling}(d)-(f).
 In the hexagonal region, c.f. purple curves in Fig. \ref{fig:different interband coupling}(d)-(f), an intermediate coupling brings the two gaps closer.
 In addition, the large DOS ratio $\eta$ makes the coherence peak intensity of $\Delta_2$ higher than that of $\Delta_1$.
-However, in the triangular region, the inter-band coupling and DOS ratio $\eta$ vary from weak (green curve in Fig. \ref{fig:different interband coupling}(d)) to strong (red curve in Fig. \ref{fig:different interband coupling}(f)).
-This is due to the QWS confined above the SFT that lead to a pronounced scattering and a modulation in DOS of the compact Fermi surface, which can vary from a minimum to maximum depending on the depth of SFT (see Supplementary Material Note II for the minimum of LDOS at Fermi energy for SFT\#2).
-For the weak inter-band coupling and very low DOS ratio $\eta$, only an unshifted $\Delta_1$ is observed (green curve in Fig. \ref{fig:different interband coupling}(d)).
-For the medium inter-band coupling and medium DOS ratio $\eta$, two gaps move towards each with comparable coherence peak intensity (magenta curve in Fig. \ref{fig:different interband coupling}(e)).
-Eventually, for the strong inter-band coupling, the gaps have merged completely shown as red curve in Fig.~\ref{fig:different interband coupling}(f).
-We point out that the intra-band scatterings play a role in broadening the coherence peaks (see Supplementary Material Note VII for influence of intra-band couplings).
-The dashed lines mark the coherence peaks for defect-free spectra in Fig. 1(e).
+However, in the triangular region, the interband coupling and DOS ratio $\eta$ vary from weak (green curve in Fig. \ref{fig:different interband coupling}(d)) to strong (red curve in Fig. \ref{fig:different interband coupling}(f)).
+This is due to the QWS confined above the SFT that lead to a pronounced scattering and a modulation in DOS of the compact Fermi surface, which can vary from a minimum to maximum depending on the depth of SFT (see Supplemental Material Note I for the minimum of LDOS at Fermi energy for SFT \#2).
+For the weak interband coupling and very low DOS ratio $\eta$, only an unshifted $\Delta_1$ is observed (green curve in Fig. \ref{fig:different interband coupling}(d)).
+For the medium interband coupling and medium DOS ratio $\eta$, two gaps move towards each with comparable coherence peak intensity (magenta curve in Fig. \ref{fig:different interband coupling}(e)).
+Eventually, for the strong interband coupling, the gaps have merged completely shown as red curve in Fig.~\ref{fig:different interband coupling}(f).
+We point out that the intraband scatterings play a role in broadening the coherence peaks [Fig. \ref{fig:influence of intraband couplings}].
+The dashed lines in Fig. \ref{fig:different interband coupling}(a)-(f) mark the energy of coherence peaks of defect-free spectra (see top panel of Fig. 1(e)) for defect-free spectra).